-First Offense: Principal/Assistant Principal/student conference, parental contact, and required academic or work assignment.
+First Offense: Conference with Principal/Assistant Principal, parental contact, and an assigned consequence deemed appropriate at the discretion of building administrators.

-Second Offense: Required parental conference via in-person, phone, and/or virtual.
+Second Offense: Required parental conference via in-person, phone, and/or virtual and an assigned consequence deemed appropriate at the discretion of building administrators.

-Third Offense: Required parental conference (in person or virtual).
-Up to one (1) day suspension, ISS, or Saturday School at the discretion of building administrators.
+Third Offense: Required parental conference (in person or virtual) and an assigned consequence deemed appropriate at the discretion of building administrators.

-Fourth Offense: Students referred to the RTI/PST/MTSS team.
+Fourth Offense: Students referred to the RTI/PST/MTSS team and an assigned consequence deemed appropriate at the discretion of building administrators.